Academic support isn’t simple. The child’s parents and their private tutor need to put their all into their work.

-So how do you explain why more and more people are opting for academic support?
+So how do you explain why more and more people are opting for academic support for students?

 To get to the bottom of this, we need to look at history and economics.
 A history and economics professor has helped us with the answer.
 Parents don’t have the same routine they once did.

 In the past, the parents would help their child with their studies.
 Mum and Dad were in charge.
 They’d help their child with their homework when they got home.
 However, this is happening less and less.